5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 >
 > For more config tips and tricks, you can check out [**this**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks).

-## macOS Tahoe RX580 test scenarios
+## macOS Tahoe Support

+### macOS 26.0 Beta 2 (25A5295e) notes

+- Don't install macOS Tahoe via System Update.
+Instead, download the full installer and install it on a separte APFS Volume!
+- GPU works again!
+Disable WEG during install, otherwise the installer crashes
+- `AppleHDA` was removed from beta 2 so on-board audio does not work out of the box &rarr; [Fix with OCLP Mod](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Enable_Features/Audio_Tahoe.md)
+- I225-V only works if `DisableIoMapper` is enabled

+---

+### macOS 26 beta 1 (25A5279m) notes

-On my system, macOS Tahoe only runs, if the RX580 GPU is deisabled and the iGPU is used for graphics.
+On my system, macOS Tahoe beta 1 only runs, if the RX580 GPU is disabled and the iGPU is used for graphics.
 The table below lists the tested config scenarios.

 | Test | SMBIOS Model | GPU | iGPU (Mode) | Boot Arguments | Result |
 |:---:|--------------|-----|-------------|----------------|--------|